Edible insects: food of the future

 “In lockdown people have been doing more baking and experimenting with cooking.
 It’s given us a window where people who’ve not necessarily gone for it before have gone for it.”

 The Cricket Bakery is also seeing new customers emerge, and has even had customers referred to them by naturopaths.
-Crickets contain all the essential amino acids that the body needs, and so make a healthier alternative to whey protein that’s also better absorbed by the body.
-Many vegetarians are also seeking the products out, as crickets are a great source of vitamin B12, which can be difficult to obtain from a plant-based diet.
+Crickets contain all the essential amino acids that the body needs.
+This means they make a healthier alternative to whey protein that’s also better absorbed by the body.
+Many vegetarians are also seeking the products out.
+Crickets are a great source of vitamin B12, which can be difficult to obtain from a plant-based diet.